chriss1525/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 - Wait for the installation to complete.

-## Creating a Monitoring Dashboard
-- Log in to your Datadog account.
-- In the Datadog application, navigate to Dashboards > New Dashboard.
-- Add widgets to the dashboard to visualize metrics:
-   - Click on New Widget.
-   - Choose the metric you want to display (e.g., CPU usage, memory usage).
-   - Customize the widget's appearance and settings.
-- Repeat for other relevant metrics.

 ## Tracking Read and Write Metrics
 To track read and write metrics per minute using the Datadog web interface and create separate monitors for them, follow these steps: